What Is The Fraction Of 15 Percent

 Before we tackle the specific problem of converting 15 percent to a fraction, let's refresh our understanding of these two crucial mathematical concepts.

 • Fractions: A fraction represents a part of a whole.
 It consists of two parts: a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates the number of parts we have, while the denominator shows the total number of parts the whole is divided into.
-For example, in the fraction 3/4, 3 is the numerator and 4 is the denominator.
+To give you an idea, in the fraction 3/4, 3 is the numerator and 4 is the denominator.
 This represents three out of four equal parts.

 Converting Percentages to Fractions: A Step-by-Step Guide